sandeepsingh2406/Cloud-Simulator-using-Chord-DHT-Algorithm/README.md

 Transfer of keys

-Snapshot at certain interval provided by user
+Snapshot: 1] Scheduled at certain interval, provided by user as command line argument

-Two different logging framework
+          2] Take instant snapshot from WebService which is rendered in browser, can be viewed at http://localhost:8080/getSnapshot or can be downloaded directly using curl http://localhost:8080/getSnapshot

+Use of two different logging frameworks, SLF4J and ActorLogging for node and user simulation respectively.

 Automated concurrent user request simulation which includes addition, deletion and retrieval of movies

+WebService to handle all the requests which the cloud simulator is capable of serving.

-Please find details of these bonus implementations later in the readMe.
+Please find details of these bonus implementations later in the README.

 -------------------------------------------------------------------------------------------------------